Theophilus Adebayo Doherty

-Biography
+Early life and education

-Doherty grew up with his family in Lagos where he attended primary and secondary schools.
+Adebayo Doherty was born to the family of the prominent philanthropist and 'Merchant Prince of Alakoro', J. H. Doherty in 1895.
+He grew up with his family in Lagos where he attended primary and secondary schools.
 He attended C.M.S.
 Grammar School, Lagos, from 1910 to 1912 and thereafter, King's College, Lagos from 1913 to 1916.
 After his secondary education, he proceeded to the London School of Economics and at the Middle Temple being called to the Bar on April 20, 1921.